playarising/arising/docs/core/Craft.md

 uint256[] _recipes
 ```

-Array to track all the recipes ids.
+Array to track all the recipes IDs.

 ### gold